Department Chair

 Offered in the Fall and in the Spring

 This course covers the basic concepts of the field beginning with microeconomics (the study of individual consumer and firm behavior) followed by an introduction to macroeconomics (the study of the economy as a whole, especially issues related to output, unemployment, productivity, inflation, growth, and globalization).
 Every day, politicians and "experts" present claims about the economy and proposals to cure its alleged ills.
 This course will provide students with a basic understanding of the economy to help assess the merits and pitfalls of economic arguments.
-This course is not Earned Honors.

 Instructor: Department Staff